-The child pediatrician or the health care provider would make an assessment and ascertain whether these symptoms are due to any other health conditions or due to some specific phobias or fears.
-Based on their advice we need to further consult the experts for the future treatment if required.
+The child’s pediatrician or the health care provider would assess and ascertain whether these symptoms are due to any other health conditions or some specific phobias or fears.
+Based on their advice, we need to further consult the experts for future treatment if required.

 Most of the phobias need expert involvement and advice for further treatment.
 The treatment plans depend on the child’s age, health conditions, the severity of the phobias, etc. As a kid’s life coach, I can only advise on the kind of support the parents have to provide to their kids with phobias.

-Pay attention to the Child: When the child is expressing his fears or anxieties, provide an ear to him with full concentration.
+Pay attention to the Child: When the child expresses his fears or anxieties, provide an ear to him with full concentration.
 Don’t be judgemental or critical about his fears or phobias.
-Be sympathetic and show him examples as to how people overcame their fears and phobias in life.
+Be sympathetic and show him examples of how people overcame their fears and phobias in life.

-Don’t Force: Most parents believe in this adage that “When you drop a child in the swimming pool, he will learn to swim automatically”.
-But please do remember, that this adage will not work everywhere and every time.
-The kid’s phobias are real and they are big monsters for him.
+Don’t Force: Most parents believe in this adage that “When you drop a child in the swimming pool, he will learn to swim automatically.”
+But please do remember that this adage will not work everywhere and every time.
+The kid’s phobias are real and big monsters for him.
 You need to understand and act accordingly.

 Provide the knowledge: Show the kids how various things work and give them an explanation as to how those are harmless.
-We might have to do this 100 times or even more till the time those small children are able to understand and comprehend it better.
+We might have to do this 100 times or even more until those small children can understand and comprehend it better.

-Don’t belittle your child: This is especially important, as every child is trying to overcome his fears and phobias.
+Don’t belittle your child: This is especially important, as every child tries to overcome his fears and phobias.
 Sometimes, it’s not visible externally.
 As a parent, we need to be sympathetic towards him.
-Please don’t ridicule or belittle him about his fears and phobias in public.
+Please don’t publicly ridicule or belittle him about his fears and phobias.

-Get the timely expert intervention: As a parent, it’s our foremost responsibility to get the expert intervention at the right time to treat the various fears and phobias in children.
-When we can sense that these fears are not the normal ones, we need to consult our pediatrician or the health care provider immediately, so that our child can have a stress and anxiety-free life later.
+Get the timely expert intervention: As a parent, it’s our foremost responsibility to get the expert intervention at the right time to treat children’s various fears and phobias.
+When we sense that these fears are not normal, we need to consult our pediatrician or the health care provider immediately so that our child can have a stress and anxiety-free life later.